danitrap/trappi.dev/src/posts/type-level-typescript-filter.md

 ---
 layout: post
-title: Type Level TypeScript | Filter [Italian]
+title: Type Level TypeScript | Filter
-excerpt: "Esploriamo l'utilizzo della funzione filter in JavaScript e la sua implementazione con tipi condizionali ricorsivi in TypeScript"
+excerpt: "Exploring the use of the filter function in JavaScript and its implementation with recursive conditional types in TypeScript"
 date: 2024-02-21
 updatedDate: 2024-02-21
 tags: